kombit/PILOT-Blockchain-HTK/docs/two-party-contract.md

  2.  #### 1st party, the owner
-     Obtain the _signing address_ of the 2nd party, this is needed **before** deployment (aka migration).
+     Obtain the _signing address_ of the 2nd party, this is needed **before** deployment.

- 3. Write and deploy a new smart contract
+ 3. Write the new smart contract
      1. Save the solidity code under `contracts`
-     2. Write a migration script, save it under `migrations`
+     2. Use `truffle compile` to compile Solidity
-     3.  `truffle deploy --reset`
+     3. The artifact will be written to `build/contracts` - be sure to commit the new artifact.

  4. Notify the 2nd party that you're ready to do a multisig transaction.
      They will need the addresses of the business contract, and the generic multisig contract